1. A Good Cleanse May Include Symptoms

 3. Don’t Eat Solid Food

-To ensure a successful cleanse, it is wise to consume only liquids.
-Strictly consuming liquids encourages the removal of excess food from the intestines.
+To ensure a successful cleanse, it is wise to consume foods that nourish the kidneys.
+Drinking more liquids encourages the removal of excess food from the intestines.
 While this may not seem related to the kidneys, it reduces the food-accumulated toxins in the intestines and the rest of the body.
 Plus, the increased liquids provide more fluids to flush and cleanse the kidneys.

 4. Eat Watermelon